Hibiikiii/Dispatch-GUI/README.md

 [Report a bug or make a suggestion](https://github.com/Hibiikiii/Dispatch-GUI/issues/new/choose)

 # Questions
+If you have questions about DispatchGUI join the [DispatchGUI Discord](https://discord.gg/tAZdxbb) Server.

 If you have questions about Dispatch itself join the [Discord Developers](https://discord.gg/discord-developers) Server.

 # Thanks